sidiki97/SupportProject/vsdk-support-project/README.md

 ## Setup

 Ensure all required components are configured in the Vault.
-This includes connection, doc field on the base document, and job definition.
+This includes connection, doc field on the base document, SDK queue, and job definition.

 #### Deploying the vSDK VPK Package